pragathi777/studio/docs/architecture.md

-# InterviewAce Architectural Block Diagram
+# Architectural Block Diagram

-This document outlines the high-level architecture of the InterviewAce application.
+This document outlines the high-level architecture of the application.
 The system is composed of three primary layers: Frontend (Client-Side), Application Server (Serverless Functions), and Backend Services (Google Cloud & Firebase).

 ```mermaid
 graph TD